SJTU-MI/IMLforPTC/README.md

 conda env create -f environment.yml conda activate imlforptc
 ````
-However, a separate Mol2vec environment is required to represent the molecular structures (optional).
+However, some large data files are downloaded from external distribution repositories and a separate Mol2vec environment is required to represent the molecular structures.
 To build this environment, run
 ````
 pip install git+https://github.com/samoturk/mol2vec
+wget -i file.txt
+chmod 777 file.sh
+./file.sh
 ````
 ## Try the desired parts of the project:
 ### Folders